-The advancement of technology has altered the course of business gradually and impactfuly.
-From the agricultural revolution, to the invention of the printing press – technology has played a key role in optimising work efficiency.
+The advancement of technology has altered the course of business gradually and impactfully.
+From the agricultural revolution, to the invention of the printing press – technology has played a key role in optimizing work efficiency.
 The most important example in recent history is the internet and software boom.

 What has the internet and computerized technology done for business?
 Created a whole new sector of it, for one.
 It has encouraged the emergence of idea driven entrepreneurship; which can be seen through tech giants like Zuckerberg, Jobs, and Gates.